-Q. Are cords attached to the walls, baseboards, etc. with nails or staples? ___Yes ___No
+Q. Are cords attached to the walls, baseboards, etc. with nails or staples?

 Nails or staples can damage cords, presenting fire and shock hazards.
-Remove nails and staples from cords after disconnecting power.
-Check wiring for damage.
+Remove nails and staples from cords after disconnecting the power.
+Check the wiring for damage.
 Use tape if necessary to attach cords to walls or floors.

 Damaged cords may cause a shock or fire.
 Replace frayed or cracked cords.
-Do not use frayed electrical cords
+Do not use frayed electrical cords.

-Q. Do extension cords carry no more than their proper load, as indicated by the ratings labeled on the cord and the appliance? __ Yes __No
+Q. Do extension cords carry no more than their proper load, as indicated by the ratings labeled on the cord and the appliance?

 Change the cord to a higher rated one or unplug some appliances, if the rating on the cord is exceeded because of the power requirements of one or more appliances being used on the cord.
-Use an extension cord having a sufficient amp or wattage rating, if an extension cord is needed.
+Use an extension cord with a sufficient amp or wattage rating if an extension cord is needed.

-Q. Are the light bulbs the appropriate size and type for the lamp or fixture? __ Yes __ No
+Q. Are the light bulbs the appropriate size and type for the lamp or fixture?

 A bulb of too high wattage or the wrong type may lead to fire through overheating.
 Ceiling fixtures, recessed lights, and "hooded" lamps will trap heat.
-Replace with a bulb of the correct type and wattage.
+Replace it with a bulb of the correct type and wattage.
 (If you do not know the correct wattage, contact the manufacturer of the fixture.)

 The grounding feature provided by a 3-hole receptacle or an adapter for a 2-hole receptacle is a safety feature designed to lessen the risk of shock.
 Never defeat the grounding feature.
 Use an adapter to connect the heater's 3-prong plug, if you do not have a 3-hole outlet.
 Make sure the adapter ground wire or tab is attached to the outlet.

-Q. Are heaters placed where they can not be knocked over, and away from furnishings and flammable materials, such as curtains or rugs? __Yes __ No
+Q. Are heaters placed where they can not be knocked over, and away from furnishings and flammable materials, such as curtains or rugs?

-Heaters can cause fires or serious burns if they cause you to trip, if they are knocked over or if they are placed near home furnishings.
-Relocate heaters away from passageways and flammable materials such as curtains, rugs, furniture or newspaper.
+Heaters can cause fires or serious burns if they cause you to trip, if they are knocked over, or if they are placed near home furnishings.
+Relocate heaters away from passageways and flammable materials such as curtains, rugs, furniture, or newspaper.

 Shock Protectors - Ground-Fault Circuit Interrupters

 If you have a home without GFCIs, consult with a qualified electrician about adding this protection.
 If you want to install some GFCI protection yourself, use plug-in units to protect individual wall outlets.

 Fuses and Circuit Breakers

 Q. If fuses are used, are they the correct size for the circuit?

 Replacing a correct size fuse with a larger size fuse can present a serious fire hazard.
-If the fuse in the box is rated higher than that idicated for the circuit, excessive current will be allowed to flow and possibly overload the outlet and house wiring to the point that a fire can begin.
+If the fuse in the box is rated higher than that indicated for the circuit, excessive current will be allowed to flow and possibly overload the outlet and house wiring to the point that a fire can begin.

-Note..
 Most of the screw-based fuses used should be 15 amp.
 If all, or nearly all, fuses used are 30 amp, these fuses may be rated too high for the circuits.

 To prevent the future installation of fuses that allow currents too high for your wiring, your fuse panel should be converted to S-type sockets that accept only fuses of the correct amperage rating.
-If you have Edison-base fuse sockets, have them fitted with the S-type socket inserts.
+If you have Edison-based fuse sockets, have them fitted with the S-type socket inserts.

-PROBLEM: If your home has a four-fuse panel (60-ampere) service, most of the fuses will be rated at 15 or, at most, 20 amperes.
-If you do not know for certain, have your electrical panel inspected to determine which branches should be protected at a 15-ampere level and which, if any, are adequate for 20 ampere safety devices.
+If your home has a four-fuse panel (60-ampere) service, most of the fuses will be rated at 15 or, at most, 20 amperes.
+If you do not know for certain, have your electrical panel inspected to determine which branches should be protected at a 15-ampere level and which, if any, are adequate for 20-ampere safety devices.
 If it has one or more fuses rated above 20 amperes, someone may have tried to avoid power outages by substituting higher amperage fuses.

 Switches are used to turn the power on and off.
 Receptacle outlets are usually mounted on a wall or floor to supply electricity to appliances through a cord and plug.

-Q. Are there outlets or switches which are unusually warm or hot to the touch? __ Yes ___ No
+Q. Are there outlets or switches which are unusually warm or hot to the touch?

 Unusually warm or hot outlets or switches may indicate that an unsafe wiring condition exists.
 Unplug cords from these outlets and do not use the switches.
 Have a qualified electrician check the wiring as soon as possible.

-Q. Do all outlets and switches have cover plates so that no wiring is exposed? ___Yes ___No
+Q. Do all outlets and switches have cover plates so that no wiring is exposed?

 Exposed wiring presents a shock hazard.
 Add a cover plate.

-Q. Are small electrical appliances such as hair dryers, shavers, curling irons, unplugged when not in use? ___Yes ___No
+Q. Are small electrical appliances such as hair dryers, shavers, curling irons, unplugged when not in use?

 Small Appliances and Tools

 Even an appliance that is not turned on, such as a hairdryer, can be potentially hazardous if it is left plugged in.
 If it falls into water in a sink or bathtub while plugged in, it could electrocute you.

-Q. Do you make sure that there is nothing covering your electric blanket when in use, and do you avoid "tucking in" the sides or ends of your electric blanket? __ Yes __ No
+Q. Do you make sure that there is nothing covering your electric blanket when in use, and do you avoid "tucking in" the sides or ends of your electric blanket?

 "Tucking in" an electric blanket or placing additional coverings on top of it can cause excessive heat buildup which can start a fire.
 Do not tuck in electric blankets.
 Use electric blankets according to the manufacturer's instructions.

-Q. Do you turn off your heating pad before you go to sleep? __ Yes __ No
+Q. Do you turn off your heating pad before you go to sleep?

 Sleeping with a heating pad that is turned on can cause serious burns even at relatively low settings.
 Never go to sleep with a heating pad that is turned on.
 Do not use a heating pad if you are diabetic or obese.

-Q. Are power tools equipped with a 3-prong plug or marked to show they are double insulated? __ Yes __ No
+Q. Are power tools equipped with a 3-prong plug or marked to show they are double insulated?

 These safety features reduce the risk of an electric shock.
 Use a properly connected 3-prong adapter for connecting a 3-prong plug to a 2-hole receptacle.
 Consider replacing old tools that have neither a 3-prong plug nor are double insulated.

-Q. Are power tool guards in place? __ Yes ___No
+Q. Are power tool guards in place?

 Power tools used with guards removed pose a serious risk of injury from sharp edges or moving parts.
 Replace guards that have been removed from power tools.